yujingsun/yujingsun.github.io/dataset/moireDatareadMe.txt

 The uncontaminated reference images in our benchmark come from the validation images and testing images of ImageNet ISVRC 2012 dataset (http://www.image-net.org/challenges/LSVRC/2012/).
-We DO NOT own copyright of the uncontaminated reference images in our benchmark.
+We DO NOT own copyright of the images in our benchmark.

 To access our dataset, you need to sign up for an ImageNet account first and forward us (yjsun@cs.hku.hk) the email that you are